 Owner Microsoft noting on its last earnings call (January 26, 2022) that "as companies prioritize embedding security into their developers' workflow, we're investing across GitHub to secure open source.
 Increasingly, every DevSecOps workflow will start with GitHub Advanced Security, and we're seeing strong demand from both digital natives like Afterpay and Mercari, as well as established companies like 3M and Bosch."

-Those seeking to secure their GitHub environments may also like to consider policy-bot.
+Those seeking to secure their GitHub environments may also like to consider policy-bot

 That's a GitHub application open sourced by data mining company Palantir under an Apache 2.0 licence and designed to enable complex change approval workflows; focussed more on the "pull" than "push" side.

-As Palantir CISO Dane Stuckey notes on Twitter: “If you’re staring at your CI/CD pipeline and wondering how to better secure it, I highly recommend policy-bot“.
-While GitHub natively supports required reviews, policy-bot provides more complex approval features and a UI to view the approval status of any pull request.
+As Palantir CISO Dane Stuckey notes on Twitter: “If you’re staring at your CI/CD pipeline and wondering how to better secure it, I highly recommend policy-bot

 It lets users:

-• Require reviews from specific users, organizations, or teams
+- Require reviews from specific users, organizations, or teams

-• Apply rules based on the files, authors, or branches involved in a pull request
+- Apply rules based on the files, authors, or branches involved in a pull request

-• Combine multiple approval rules with and and or conditions
+- Combine multiple approval rules with

-• Automatically approve pull requests that meet specific conditions
+conditions - Automatically approve pull requests that meet specific conditions

 Users can best understand the importance of this tool by contextualising it against a rising trend towards Infrastructure as Code (IaC); a way of managing IT infrastructure using machine-readable configuration files which are often versioned and store in GitHub to enable full traceability of configuration changes.